ghassanmas/morning-challenge-traffic-lights/README.md

 ### Finished?

-Have you solve it using recursion?, where the function called itself, ummm could you solve it with ```setInterval```? check the [W3School](https://www.w3schools.com/jsref/met_win_setinterval.asp) documents about it.
+Have you solve it using recursion?, where the function calls itself, could you solve it with ```setInterval```? check the [W3School](https://www.w3schools.com/jsref/met_win_setinterval.asp) documents about it.

 ### Solutions: